octopustail/99-beers/README.md

     X bottles of beer on the wall, X bottles of beer.
     Take one down, pass it around, X-1 bottles of beer on the wall.

-    X-1 bottles of beer on the wall, X bottles of beer.
+    X-1 bottles of beer on the wall, X-1 bottles of beer.
     ...

 last two paragraph is different.
 It should be: